Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 So now we know which pin is which, but if we want to talk to the serial port we need to figure out its baudrate.
 We can find this with a simple protocol dump from a logic analyser.
-If you don't have one, you'll have play "guess the baudrate" with a list of the most common ones until you get readable text through the serial port.
+If you don't have one, you'll have to play "guess the baudrate" with a list of the most common ones until you get readable text through the serial port.